IWL 2019 Roundup: Gokulam Kerala win again, Hans Women excel in five-goal thriller | Goal.com

 In the evening game, SSB Women toiled out to produce a 1-0 win over Rising Student Club at the Guru Nanak Stadium.
 A goal from India international Sangita Basfore (43') sealed the deal as SSB Women opened their account in their very first match of the tournament.

-It took a 35-yard long screamer from Basfore to beat Bhowmick, who was otherwise brilliant under the sticks just before half-time.
+It took a 35-yard long screamer from Basfore to beat Bhowmick, who was otherwise brilliant under the sticks.

 In the second half, coach Barun Sengupta played it safe as Basfore dropped back into the hole.
 Bhowmick continued to soak in the pressure as she made numerous saves but her side had to face a second defeat in a row.